a7madgamal/sfe-tech-task/_AI/task_details.md

 # Open Questions

 - [ ] Backend does not support deleting users (DELETE /api/users/:id).
 This is required for full user management functionality.

+---

+# Signal Input Note

+- When using Angular's signal-based input() in components, do NOT use ngOnChanges to react to input changes.
+Instead, use a computed effect (effect(() => ...)) to respond to changes in the input signal.
+This ensures the component reacts properly to input updates, such as pre-filling forms after async data loads.